Nadia Petrova: 2011: Mediocre results

 At Eastbourne, Petrova lost to seventh seed Samantha Stosur in the first round.
-She then reached the fourth round at Wimbledon after defeating Vesna Dolonc, 14th seed Anastasia Pavlyuchenkova and Kateryna Bondarenko.
+She then reached the fourth round at Wimbledon, after defeating Vesna Dolonc, 14th seed Anastasia Pavlyuchenkova and Kateryna Bondarenko.
 She consequently lost to Victoria Azarenka in straight sets.
 In doubles, Petrova and Rodionova reached the quarterfinals where they lost to Samantha Stosur and Sabine Lisicki.
 Petrova kicked off her US Open series campaign with a bang by winning the inaugural Washington Open.
 She defeated Alexandra Mueller, 17 year-old phenom Eugenie Bouchard, Bojana Jovanovski, and top seed Shahar Pe'er in the final, winning her tenth career singles title and her first in nearly three years.
 In Toronto, she lost in the second round to third seed Vera Zvonareva.
 The following week at Cincinnati, Petrova managed to reach the quarterfinals after defeating Vinci, Ivanovic and Christina McHale.
 There, she lost to Andrea Petkovic.
 The week before the US Open, Petrova lost to Polona Hercog in the first round at New Haven.
 At the US Open, Petrova lost to ninth seed and eventual champion Stosur in the third round in a marathon three-set match.
 At three hours and 16 minutes in length, it was (at that time) the longest women's singles match in US Open history.
-Petrova chose to reunite with countrywoman Maria Kirilenko in doubles; the pair reached the semifinals before falling to defending champions Shvedova and King, her fourth loss to the duo in the last six Grand Slams.
+Petrova chose to reunite with Maria Kirilenko in doubles; the pair reached the semifinals before falling to defending champions Shvedova and King, her fourth loss to the duo in the last six majors.

 At the China Open, Petrova an opening round loss to Klára Zakopalová.
 At the Kremlin Cup, she defeated Evgeniya Rodina before losing to Vera Dushevina in the second round.
 Petrova qualified for the Tournament of Champions in Bali.
 She advanced to the semifinals where she lost to Ivanovic.
 While Petrova capped off the year finishing at No. 29 for her ninth consecutive top 30 year-end singles ranking, her 25 match wins were the fewest she had recorded in a season since 2002.